anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent is a new component in BRSKI-PRM that provides a store and forward communication path with secure message passing between pledges in responder mode and the domain registrar.

-It uses its own LDevID certificate and corresponding credentials (i.e., private key) for TLS client authentication and for signing agent-signed data.
+It uses its own EE certificate and corresponding credentials (i.e., private key) for TLS client authentication and for signing agent-signed data objects.
-This LDevID certificate MUST include a SubjectKeyIdentifier as defined in {{Section 4.2.1.2 of !RFC5280}}, which is used as a reference in the context of agent-signed data as defined in {{jws-asd}}.
+This EE certificate MUST include a SubjectKeyIdentifier as defined in {{Section 4.2.1.2 of !RFC5280}}, which is used as a reference in the context of the agent-signed data object as defined in {{jws-asd}}.
-Note that this is an additional requirement for issuing the LDevID certificate, as {{!IEEE-802.1AR}} only requires the SubjectKeyIdentifier to be included for intermediate CA certificates.
+Note that this is an additional requirement for issuing the Registrar-Agent EE certificate, as {{!IEEE-802.1AR}} only requires the SubjectKeyIdentifier to be included for intermediate CA certificates.
+TODO(I though .1AR does not apply here anyway?)
-{{!RFC8995}} has a similar requirement for the registrar LDevID certificate.
+{{!RFC8995}} has a similar requirement for the registrar EE certificate.

-In BRSKI-PRM, the SubjectKeyIdentifier is used in favor of providing the complete Registrar-Agent LDevID certificate to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.
+In BRSKI-PRM, the SubjectKeyIdentifier is used in favor of providing the complete Registrar-Agent EE certificate to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.
 In addition, it follows the recommendation from BRSKI to use SubjectKeyIdentifier in favor of a certificate fingerprint to avoid additional computations.

-The provisioning of the Registrar-Agent LDevID certificate is out of scope for this document, but may be done using its own BRSKI run or by other means such as configuration.
+The provisioning of the Registrar-Agent EE certificate is out of scope for this document, but may be done using its own BRSKI run or by other means such as configuration.
-It is RECOMMENDED to use short lived Registrar-Agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.
+It is RECOMMENDED to use short lived Registrar-Agent EE certificates in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

-Further, the Registrar-Agent requires the domain registrar LDevID certificate to provide it to the pledge.
+Further, the Registrar-Agent requires the registrar EE certificate to provide it to the pledge.
 It MAY use the certificate verified during server authentication within an initial TLS session with the registrar;
-in this case, the Registrar-Agent MUST possess the domain trust anchor (i.e., CA certificate) for the registrar LDevID certificate to verify the certificate chain.
+in this case, the Registrar-Agent MUST possess the domain trust anchor (i.e., CA certificate) for the registrar EE certificate to verify the certificate chain.
-Alternatively, the registrar LDevID certificate(s) MAY be provided via configuration or a repository.
+Alternatively, the registrar EE certificate MAY be provided via configuration or a repository.
-The registrar IP address is provided either by configuration or by using the discovery mechanism defined in {{!RFC8995}} (see {{discovery_uc2_reg}}).
+The registrar IP address or hostname is provided either by configuration or by using the discovery mechanism defined in {{!RFC8995}} (see {{discovery_uc2_reg}}).

 In addition to the certificates, the Registrar-Agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
 This is necessary to allow the discovery of pledge(s) by the Registrar-Agent using DNS-SD with mDNS (see {{discovery_uc2_ppa}}).